 Only freshmen (students who bring in fewer than 30 hours of college credit) are responsible for Comparative Societies courses.
-Freshmen should take two Comparative Societies courses, one in Humanities and one in Social Sciences.
+Freshmen should take one Comparative Societies course (3 hours), either a Comparative Societies Humanities or a Comparative Societies Social Science.
 Exceptions to that policy are rare and should be handled by the Undergraduate Academic Advising Center.

-If you have questions about the Comparative Societies courses or these policies please contact the Undergraduate Academic Advising Center or the Office of Undergraduate Education.
+If you have questions about the Comparative Societies courses or these policies please contact the Office of Advising Services, Information and Support at firstname.lastname@example.org or the Office of Undergraduate Education at email@example.com.

-Check your UIS email account for updates, communication from the Undergraduate Academic Advising Center, and important deadlines.
+Check your UIS email account for updates, communication from the Office of Advising Services, Information and Support (firstname.lastname@example.org) and important deadlines.
 The Undergraduate Academic Advisors will help you understand the academic and administrative processes of UIS and will strive to understand each advisee’s concerns affecting academic progress.
 Whether you are a first-year student, sophomore, or upper division student, it is important that you stay on track with your general education requirements.
 As a UIS student, you are responsible for understanding and meeting your general education, program, and graduation requirements.
-The Undergraduate Academic Advising Center, your major faculty advisor, and Admissions and Records work together to assist you in doing so.
+The Office of Advising Services, Information and Support, your major faculty advisor, and Admissions and Records work together to assist you in doing so.
 Additionally, the Advising Center staff in conjunction with the Career Development Center staff can assist you in developing your educational and career goals.
 We urge you to be proactive in contacting us and following through on advice.